 Cost to Hire a Sign Guy – $1.25 per Sign

 The actual amount of money that you spend on automation is totally dependent on the volume of leads and deals that you’re doing.
 If you’re only sending out 2,000 postcards per month, then your cost will be much less than someone who send out 20,000 postcards per month.
+With this itemized checklist, you can get an idea of what to expect once you start exploring your options for real estate automation systems.

 Now once you put that into perspective, try to put a monetary value on your time.
 It’s practically impossible.
-The cost of outsourcing is ridiculously inexpensive compared the quality of life that you can experience and the new level of business management that will unfold.
+The cost of outsourcing is ridiculously inexpensive compared to the quality of life that you can experience and the new level of business management that will unfold.